Medically reviewed by Drugs.com. Last updated on Jun 1, 2022.

 Therapeutic Class: Antiandrogen

-Bicalutamide is used together with another medicine to treat stage D metastatic prostate cancer (cancer that has spread) in men.
+Bicalutamide is used together with a luteinizing hormone releasing hormone (LHRH) analog (eg, goserelin or leuprolide) to treat stage D metastatic prostate cancer (cancer that has spread) in men.
 Bicalutamide belongs to the group of medicines called antiandrogens.
 It works by blocking the effects of testosterone (a male hormone), which helps stop the growth and spread of cancer cells.
-Bicalutamide will always be given together with a luteinizing hormone-releasing hormone (LHRH) analog (e.g., goserelin or leuprolide).

 This medicine is available only with your doctor's prescription.